What Does a Screenwriter Exactly Do? The Job Explained

 A rewrite involves changing or modifying certain script elements for them to better fit in the plot or improve the overall story.

-This also where the screenwriter must polish the dialogue and scene descriptions of a script.
+This is also where the screenwriter must polish the dialogue and scene descriptions of a script, ensuring it is a typical representation of the story’s artistic vision.

 The business-oriented one